opensearch-project/documentation-website/_monitoring-plugins/ad/index.md

 To see all the configuration settings for a detector, choose the **Detector configuration** tab.

 1. To make any changes to the detector configuration, or fine tune the time interval to minimize any false positives, go to the **Detector configuration** section and choose **Edit**.
-- You need to stop the detector to change its configuration.
+- You need to stop a real-time or historical detector to change its configuration.
 Confirm that you want to stop the detector and proceed.
 1. To enable or disable features, in the **Features** section, choose **Edit** and adjust the feature settings as needed.
 After you make your changes, choose **Save and start detector**.

 ### Step 8: Manage your detectors